 According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in New York is $6,950 per month, which is around 28% higher than the New York average of $5,428.
-And if compared to the national monthly average of $4,000, New York residential care home cost is 74% higher.
+And as compared to the national monthly average of $4,000, New York Assisted Living cost is 74% higher.

 Assisted Living rates in New York and the surrounding suburbs depend on multiple factors, including location, level of care, apartment size, and amenities offered in each community.

-The nearest city to New York in terms of distance is West Fulton, where the cost is $4,525, just $2,425 higher the New York average monthly assisted living cost.
-The highest monthly price difference is with Georgetown, where the average independent living cost is just $2,917 higher that in New York.
-Seniors in La Fargeville pay an average of $7,290 per month, which is similar to per month what their peers pay in New York.
+The nearest city to New York in terms of distance is Holtsville, where Assisted Living costs around $6,950 per month, The cost is similar to the monthly median Assisted Living in New York.
+Seniors in Newtonville pay an average of $4,525 per month, which is $2,425 higher than per month what their peers pay in New York.

 Apart from assisted living, seniors have multiple care options in New York.
 The senior living you need depends on your required care level and medical conditions.
 For instance, if you require 24/7 medical supervision, a nursing home in New York could be the better choice than New York assisted living care.

 Assisted living communities in New York are designed for seniors who need assistance with ADLs and IADLs.
 And independent living is for active older adults who can live independently.
-Thus, assisted living costs are higher than independent living in New York and lower than more intense medical care options through New York nursing home and memory care facilities.
+Thus, assisted living costs are higher than independent living in New York and lower than more intense medical care options through New York nursing home and memory care facilities in New York.

 Senior living options with different levels of care available in New York are:

 Independent Living: Independent living is for active older adults who want to downsize to a home in a retirement community but don't need help to live completely alone.

 Nursing Home: Seniors who require specialized care and 24/7 supervision should look for nursing homes.